tonydimalta/LCFairCompany/README.md

 # LCFairCompany
-Mod to tweak some monsters in Lethal Company, ideal for smaller groups or inexperienced players.
+Mod to tweak some monsters in Lethal Company to make them more balanced, now fully configurable and synced with the Host!
+Also fixes Snare Fleas stacking on the same player and add some QoL (e.g. second chance works in MP, audio cue client-side) - see details below.

 ## Details
 <details open>